BabylonJS/OldDocumentationSite/content/features/PGsupport/Playground_debuglayer.md

 ## Bones viewer

-This tool (available in the Debug pane) will render your skeletons:
+This tool (available in the skeleton property grid) will render your skeletons:

 ![bones](/img/features/debuglayer/bones.jpg)